Pre-MBA Internship Case Study: Getting A Head Start On The Competition

 The Internship Itself: Becoming a PM, or Pure Busywork?

 A: The first half of the summer internship was great.
-They gave me free reign to research ideas, come up with long/short equity recommendations, and discuss my weekly findings with the PM.
+They gave me free rein to research ideas, come up with long/short equity recommendations, and discuss my weekly findings with the PM.

 I even went to meetings on my own a few times, though when we met with company management I always tagged along with the PM.